-The oscillation parameters, x and y are both of order 1% in the D^0 system.
-These small values require the high-statistics of B factories and hadron machines.
-Observations thus far have relied on time-dependence of several hadronic decays $K\pi$, $K\pi\pi^-$, $K_S\pi\pi$, etc., as well as lifetime differences between CP-eigenstate decays $(KK, \pi\pi)$ and the average lifetime (see the review in [57]).
-LHCb has made the highest significance (9σ) observation of D^0 oscillations in a single experiment [94].
-However, a non-zero value of x has not yet been established at 3σ .
+The oscillation parameters x and y are both of order 1% in the $D^0$ system.
+These small values require the high statistics of B factories and hadron machines.
+Observations thus far have relied on the time-dependence of several hadronic decays $K\pi$ , $K\pi\pi^-$ , $K_S\pi\pi$ , etc., as well as lifetime differences between CP-eigenstate decays $(KK, \pi\pi)$ and the average lifetime (see the review in [61]).
+LHCb has made the highest significance (9 $\sigma$ ) observation of $D^0$ oscillations in a single experiment [98].
+However, a non-zero value of x has not yet been established at $3\sigma$ .
 LHCb and Belle II will be able to pinpoint the value of x in the next several years.

-847 Theoretical predictions for x and y in the SM are uncertain, although values about 1% had been expected [95].

-848 The predictions need to be improved over next several years.
-Several groups are working to understand the

-849 problem using technology of heavy quark expansion and other long-distance methods, including lattice QCD.
+Theoretical predictions for x and y in the SM are uncertain, although values as high as 1% had been expected [99].
+The predictions need to be improved, and several groups are working to understand the problem using technology such as the heavy-quark expansion, lattice QCD, and other long-distance methods.

 However, one can place an upper bound on the NP parameters by neglecting the SM contribution altogether and assuming that NP saturates the experimental result.
-One subtlety is that the SM and NP contributions reliably due to hadronic uncertainties, x computed within a given NP model can be determined.
-This stems from the fact that NP contributions are generated by heavy degrees of freedom making the short-distance OPE reliable.
-This means that only the part of parameter space of NP models that generate x of the same sign as observed experimentally can be reliably constrained.
+One subtlety is that the SM and NP contributions can have either the same or opposite signs.
+While the sign of the SM contribution cannot be calculated reliably due to hadronic uncertainties, x computed within a given NP model can be determined.
+This stems from the fact that NP contributions are generated by heavy degrees of freedom, making the short-distance calculation reliable.